Skip to main content

 What Yamasei is

 Yamasei specialises in unagi — Japanese freshwater eel, prepared in the traditional style.
-The restaurant relocated from Matsumoto city centre to its current address at 4 Chome-6-10-2 Ote in April 2023, and the current setup seats 13 across five counter seats and eight table seats.
+The restaurant relocated from Matsumoto city centre to its current address at 4 Chome-6-10-2 Ote in April 2023, the current setup seats 13 across five counter seats and eight table seats.
 The counter is worth requesting if you are dining solo or as a pair; the table section accommodates slightly larger groups, though the room is small enough that private dining is not available.
 The space is entirely non-smoking.
 Credit cards are accepted across major networks (VISA, Mastercard, JCB, AMEX, Diners), and QR code payments work here too, which is useful if you are managing a Japan trip across multiple payment methods.

 Lunch runs from 12:00 to 14:00 and dinner from 18:00 to 21:00 (last order at 21:00), Wednesday through Sunday.
 Monday and Tuesday are closed.
 Dinner is by reservation only, booked through Table Check.
 The restaurant's own website is yamasei-unagi.jp.
 Walk-in access at lunch may be possible, but given the 13-seat capacity and the venue's Tabelog recognition, arriving without a reservation is a risk not worth taking on a time-limited trip.

 Pricing sits at JPY 6,000–7,999 for lunch and JPY 20,000–29,999 for dinner at the listed rate, though review-based averages on Tabelog run higher: JPY 20,000–29,999 at lunch and JPY 30,000–39,999 at dinner in practice.
 Plan for the upper end when budgeting.
-The wine list has a deliberate focus , the database notes a particular emphasis on wine, which is unusual for a traditional unagi specialist and worth factoring in if you are planning a longer meal with pairings.
+The wine list has a deliberate focus, the database notes a particular emphasis on wine, which is unusual for a traditional unagi specialist and worth factoring in if you are planning a longer meal with pairings.

 Why this matters in Matsumoto

 Matsumoto is not a city short of quality dining, but its most-discussed restaurants tend to cluster around sushi and French-influenced cuisine.
 Yamasei occupies a different position: it is the only venue in Nagano's current Tabelog Top 100 unagi selection, which means it is the reference point for the category in this city.
-For a food-focused traveller building an itinerary around Nagano's dining scene, this is the kind of venue that gives a trip a distinct local character , unagi is a regional tradition with deep roots in Japanese food culture, and eating it at a specialist of this calibre is a different experience from the hotel restaurant or the casual eel bowl at a train station.
+For a food-focused traveller building an itinerary around Nagano's dining scene, this is the kind of venue that gives a trip a distinct local character, unagi is a regional tradition with deep roots in Japanese food culture, eating it at a specialist of this calibre is a different experience from the hotel restaurant or the casual eel bowl at a train station.
 The April 2023 relocation brought the restaurant to its current Ote address, about 17 minutes on foot from JR Matsumoto Station.
 There is no parking on site, so factor that in if you are arriving from outside the city centre.

 The 13-seat room means the experience is concentrated and the service-to-diner ratio is high.
-This is not a venue for groups expecting a lively, table-sharing format , it is better suited to two to four people who are there to eat carefully and pay attention.
-Solo diners at the counter will find it a comfortable format; the counter configuration is standard for specialist Japanese restaurants at this level, and the staff-to-seat ratio makes solo dining feel considered rather than awkward.
+This is not a venue for groups expecting a lively, table-sharing format, it is better suited to two to four people who are there to eat carefully and pay attention.
+Solo diners at the counter will find it a comfortable format; the counter configuration is standard for specialist Japanese restaurants at this level, the staff-to-seat ratio makes solo dining feel considered rather than awkward.

 For context outside Nagano: Yamasei's Tabelog score of 4.17 and consecutive Bronze Awards put it in a competitive tier with regional specialists across Japan.
-Unagi as a category has its own national hierarchy , venues in Tokyo and Kyoto compete at a different level of visibility , but within Nagano, Yamasei is the benchmark.
+Unagi as a category has its own national hierarchy, venues in Tokyo and Kyoto compete at a different level of visibility, but within Nagano, Yamasei is the benchmark.
 If you are travelling through central Japan and this is your only stop in the Matsumoto area, it warrants planning your Wednesday-to-Sunday itinerary around its hours.
 For broader Japan dining context, restaurants like Gion Sasaki in Kyoto, HAJIME in Osaka, and Harutaka in Tokyo represent different categories at comparable recognition levels, but none overlap with what Yamasei does.
 You can also explore the wider Nagano dining scene in our full Nagano restaurants guide, or plan your broader trip through our guides to Nagano hotels, bars, wineries, and experiences.

 Booking and practical details